-Canon 5D Mark III versus Canon 7D II
+Canon 5D Mark III vs 7D Mark II

-The Canon EOS 5D Mark III and the Canon EOS 7D Mark II are two digital cameras that were announced, respectively, in March 2012 and September 2014.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C sensor.
-The 5D Mark III has a resolution of 22.1 megapixel, whereas the 7D Mark II provides 20 MP.
+The Canon EOS 5D Mark III and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in March 2012 and September 2014.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (7D Mark II) sensor.
+The 5D Mark III has a resolution of 22.1 megapixels, whereas the 7D Mark II provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is notably smaller (5 percent) than the Canon 5D Mark III.
 Moreover, the 7D Mark II is slightly lighter (4 percent) than the 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.